jadry92/Course-Data-ing/README.md

-# Notes-Pandas-Python
+# Course-Data-ing
-This repository have the notes that I create while I was learning Python's Panda library
+This repository have the notes that I create while I was learning Python's data prosesing libraries.